CrossFit: History

 CrossFit, meaning cross-discipline fitness, was first conceived as a company in 1996 as Cross-Fit.
 Greg Glassman, a former gymnast, created his first CrossFit-style workout when he was 16 by combining elements of gymnastics with weightlifting.
-The workout he created was called Fran that added thrusters (a combination of front squat and push press) to pull-ups.
+The workout he created, called Fran, added thrusters (a combination of front squat and push press) to pull-ups.
 Greg Glassman and Lauren Jenai incorporated CrossFit, Inc. in 2000.
-They opened a gym in Santa Cruz, California, in 2001 and posted their workouts on the Internet for their clients, and these workouts were then quickly adopted by individuals in the police, military, firefighting services.
-Those who used Glassman's internet postings expressed an interest in officially incorporating his workouts into their training regimen, and the first affiliated gym (known as 'box'), CrossFit North in Seattle, Washington, was then formed in 2002.
+They opened a gym in Santa Cruz, California, in 2001, and posted their workouts on the Internet for their clients.
+These workouts were then quickly adopted by individuals in the police, military, and firefighting services.
+Those who used Glassman's online postings expressed an interest in officially incorporating his workouts into their training regimen, and the first affiliated gym (known as 'box'), CrossFit North in Seattle, Washington, was formed in 2002.
 Glassman began to develop a curriculum to train and certify coaches and gym owners using his methodology.
 Coaches associated with CrossFit include Louie Simmons, John Welbourn, and Bob Harper.

 The number of CrossFit-affiliated gyms grew quickly: there were 13 gyms in 2005, 8,000 in 2013, and more than 13,000 in 2016.
 By 2018, there were around 15,500 CrossFit gyms in 162 countries.
 Its membership worldwide has been estimated to between two and five million.
 However, the COVID-19 pandemic forced the closure of around 20% of its gyms (around 25% in the US), and disaffiliations due to the Glassman controversy in 2020 further reduced the number of paid affiliations to 9,400 by early 2021.
-The number recovered to around 12,500 including non-paying affiliates (10,800 paying) by early 2022, with strong growth observed in Europe, The number of paying affiliates was around 11,400 by 2024, however, an increase in affiliate fees in 2024 and the controversy surrounding the death of an athlete at the 2024 Games resulted in a drop in the number of affiliates to around 9,900 by early 2025.
+The number recovered to around 12,500 including non-paying affiliates (10,800 paying) by early 2022, with strong growth observed in Europe.
+The number of paying affiliates was around 11,400 by 2024, however, an increase in affiliate fees in 2024 and the controversy surrounding the death of an athlete at the 2024 Games resulted in a drop in the number of affiliates to around 9,900 by early 2025.

-Glassman obtained complete control over the company in 2012 after a divorce with Jenai.
+Glassman gained complete control of the company in 2012 after divorcing Jenai.
 Jenai had tried to sell her 50% share in the company to an investment firm after the divorce settlement, which Glassman blocked and bought her share after raising a $16 million loan from Summit Partners.

 On June 24, 2020, following the outcry after Glassman's comments regarding the murder of George Floyd it was announced that he was selling the company to Eric Roza, former CEO of Datalogix, in partnership with investment firm Berkshire Partners.
-Roza assumed the role of CEO after the conclusion of the sale in July.
+Roza assumed the role of CEO after the sale concluded in July.
 In late November, CrossFit announced a building lease for its Boulder headquarters.
 At the end of 2020, CrossFit became an LLC.
-Roza stood down as CEO of CrossFit in February 2022 and Don Faul took over in August 2022.
+Roza stood down as CEO of CrossFit in February 2022, and Don Faul took over in August 2022.
+Don Faul stepped down from his role on March 6, 2026.